 It's Only a Comic Book...

-Comic books for years had a stigma; that since it came in a comic book form, it couldn't be very good.
+For years, comic books weren't taken seriously.
 It wasn't being judged on the content, but on the medium that it was delivered in.
 The quality of the message was being judged solely on the messenger.
 How often do we do this in our own lives?
 Ignore the content and just look at the cover?
-This is strange to think about because now comic book content are some of the most valuable of intellectual properties.
-It's not a reliable system, imagine judging someone on how they look rather than the strength of their character?
+This is strange to think about because now comic book content are some of the most valuable intellectual properties.
+Imagine judging someone on how they look rather than the strength of their character?
+It's not only unreliable, it's unethical.

-Sometimes evidence will show that the ad hominem is correct, sometimes it won't.
-They aren't directly related.
+Sometimes evidence will show that the ad hominem is correct, sometimes it won't—the argument can be taken independent of the person giving it.
 Will a very lean person know more about health than an overweight doctor?
 Depends on what they're claiming.
 What does the evidence show?
-What's been proven in the past about this claim?
+What's been proven in the past about their claims?
 What are similar instances of this idea working?
 How similar are those instances?
 Put aside for a moment who's arguing what and just look at the claims independently.
-Also what are their credentials?
-Is it related to this topic?
+Also, what are their credentials?
+Is it related to the topic?
 And what have they accomplished?
 Not on themselves (personal testimonials can tug at our emotions but can often be misleading), but do they have a large amount of data to support their claims?
-Sometimes you look at a person and you just want to take their word for it.
-(The sister of ad hominem is the halo effect, rather than your dislike of the person influencing you, it is your partiality for the person that influences you.)
+Sometimes you look at a person and you want to just take their word for it.
+(The sister of ad hominem is the halo effect, rather than your dislike of the person influencing you, it's your bias for the person that influences you.)
 They may be right or they may be a "red herring" that leads you astray.
+Base it on the evidence, not on the person.

 It's an Unreliable System Relying on Unreliable Narrators

-The people involved can be very distracting and sometimes it helps to pretend the claims came anonymously.
+The people involved can distract you from the truth, sometimes it helps to pretend their claims came anonymously.
 Look at all the factors, do the research, then form conclusions.
 Don't get seduced by the presentation, look at the substance of the claims.
-This takes more effort but you will reap more benefit.
+This takes more effort but you will reap more reward.
 Why do people make decisions that go against their best interest?
-Ad hominem is one of the reasons.
-Do the work, don't be lazy, and do your own thinking.
+Ad hominem is one of those reasons.
+Do the work, don't be intellectually lazy, and do your own thinking.

 Ad hominem is more about winning than it is about actually being correct or being aligned with the truth.
-It's an unreliable way to make decisions, it's also a negative way to conduct yourself.
+It's an unreliable way to make decisions, it's also a malicious way to carry yourself.
+(If you rely on attacking others, what does this say about you?)
 You can never know the size of an iceberg based solely on the tip that's above the surface.
-Most decisions in life are like that.
-It requires more study and evaluation, but study and evaluation not only makes you a more thoughtful person but it also positions you to make better decisions in life.
+Most decisions in life are like that; it requires more study and evaluation, but study and evaluation not only makes you a more thoughtful person, it leads the way for better decision-making.

 Useful Companions (Improve Your Education and This Site by Buying a Book):